DZMM TeleRadyo

 DZMM TeleRadyo (formerly TeleRadyo Serbisyo and also known as TeleRadyo) is a Philippine pay television channel owned by Media Serbisyo Production Corporation, a joint venture between Prime Media Holdings (through its subsidiary Philippine Collective Media Corporation) and ABS-CBN Corporation.
 Its main content provider is ABS-CBN News, and it is available on cable providers throughout the Philippines.
-DZMM TeleRadyo is also simulcast via The Filipino Channel (TFC) and can be accessed online through its YouTube channel and iWant.
+DZMM TeleRadyo is also simulcast via The Filipino Channel (TFC) and can be accessed online through its YouTube channel, Facebook Page and iWant.

 Previously, TeleRadyo was included as a standalone digital subchannel on ABS-CBN TVplus and other digital TV boxes until its discontinuation on June 30, 2020.
 It resumed its digital free-to-air broadcast on May 27, 2022, as a subchannel through ZOE Broadcasting Network's transmitters until November 1, 2022.
 Since May 27, 2024, portions of the channel's programs are simulcast on PRTV Prime Media (PMHI's national version of its Tacloban counterpart), which airs terrestrially as a subchannel via DTT transmitters of BEAM TV.

 Since its launch in 2007, the channel has simulcast programs from the AM radio station DZMM 630.
 When DZMM temporarily went off the air on May 5, 2020, due to a cease and desist order from the National Telecommunications Commission, along with its sister stations ABS-CBN, S+A, and MOR Philippines, it was rebranded as TeleRadyo (branded as ABS-CBN TeleRadyo on 2022), with most of DZMM's programming transferring to the channel.

 On June 28, 2021, TeleRadyo began broadcasting in high-definition on YouTube and Facebook, while selected shows aired in HD on Kapamilya Channel and The Filipino Channel.
 The channel rebranded as TeleRadyo Serbisyo on June 30, 2023, coinciding with the launch of its radio counterpart Radyo 630, under the joint venture of Prime Media and ABS-CBN.

 On May 29, 2025, the channel reverted to DZMM TeleRadyo, coinciding with the relaunch of its iconic callsign in its radio counterpart, replacing DWPM Radyo 630.

 An international feed is available worldwide as part of TFC premium channels via cable, satellite, iWant, and TFC IPTV.